1935 Auckland Rugby League season: (Waitangi Shield) Tāmaki v Takahiwai (Northland)

-(Waitangi Shield) Tāmaki v Hawke’s Bay Māori
+(Waitangi Shield) Tāmaki v Hawke's Bay Māori

-The Hawke’s Bay team was described as being very heavy with an average weight of 11st 10lb in the backs and 13st, 10lb in the forwards.
-The Hawke’s Bay forwards dominated the play, although Tāmaki’s Steve Watene was described as the best forward on the field.
-It was the brilliance of the Tāmaki backs which saw them win an entertaining match 27-25 with Lou Brown playing in the centres scoring 2 tries and setting up 2 others.
-Hapi who was a former Hawke’s Bay rugby representative also played well for Tāmaki on the wing.
+The Hawke's Bay team was described as being very heavy with an average weight of 11st 10lb in the backs and 13st, 10lb in the forwards.
+The Hawke's Bay forwards dominated the play, although Tāmaki's Steve Watene was described as the best forward on the field.
+It was the brilliance of the Tāmaki backs which saw them win an entertaining match 27–25 with Lou Brown playing in the centres scoring 2 tries and setting up 2 others.
+Hapi who was a former Hawke's Bay rugby representative also played well for Tāmaki on the wing.

 (Waitangi Shield) Tāmaki v Waikato Māori

-The Tāmaki team lost 2 players to injury and Steve Watene had to come on to play.
+Noel Bickerton was unavailable due to injury, as was Steve Watene, however the Tāmaki team lost 2 players to injury during the match and Steve Watene had to come on to play.
 With the scores tied 8-8 he scored what proved to be the match winning try in the corner.
 In the evening both teams were entertained at the Prince Arthur Hotel.